GPSnoopy/csharplang/proposals/csharp-10.0/64bit-array-and-span.md

 Without any further change, a *native length* assembly passing an array (or any other types covered by this proposal) with a large length (i.e. greater than 2^31) to a *legacy lengths* assembly would result into an undefined behaviour.
 The most likely outcoming would be the JIT truncating the `Length` property to its lowest 32-bit, causing the callee assembly to only loop on a subset of the given array.

 The proposed solution is to follow C# 8.0 nullables guard and warn/error when such a boundary is crossed in an incompatible way.
-As with nullables, the user can override this warning/error (**TODO exact syntax TBD, can we reuse nullables exclamation mark?**).
+As with nullables, the user can override this warning/error (**TODO exact syntax TBD, can we reuse nullables exclamation mark?
+Or do we stick to preprocessor directives?**).

 **TODO should we also provide a utility method for safely checking at runtime a *native lengths* call into a *legacy lengths* assembly?**